 This Collaborative Research Network aims at bringing together scholars in order to reflect on the future of European integration (and more particularly differentiated integration) in a post-Brexit Europe.
-Between 2017 and 2020, a series of workshop and conference panels will be organised.
+Between 2017 and 2020, a series of workshops and conference panels will be organised.
 Events below are listed in chronological order.